220 S. Wabash Ave. Chicago, IL 60604 (312) 431-9588

 Right Angle Picture Frame

 Our clients had a very unusual request: they wanted a frame to cover up an electrical breaker panel in their apartment and were looking for a frame that could turn an inside corner (a right angle frame).
 They brought in some vintage wallpaper that they bought (I think from Decorator Hardware) that they wanted us to mount and frame.
 Dana, our shop manager, came up with the solution.
-First, she took 2 sheets of Mighty Core (a rigid, 1/4" thick, foam-center board with a plastic surface, similar to Gatorboard but much less expensive) and cut ithem to 48 x 58.
+First, she took 2 sheets of Mighty Core (a rigid, 1/4" thick, foam-center board with a plastic surface, similar to Gatorboard but much less expensive) and cut them to 48 x 58.
 Then, she mitered the right edge of one and the left edge of another and glued them together into a right angle.
-Then, the two joined sheets of Mighty Core were coated with a special wet-mount glue called Miracle Muck (similar to Acrylic Polymer Gloss Medium) and let it dry.
+The two joined sheets of Mighty Core were coated with a special wet-mount glue called Miracle Muck (similar to Acrylic Polymer Gloss Medium) and let it dry.
 Then, she coated the back of the wallpaper with the same glue and let it dry.
 Finally, she applied the wallpaper to the right angle construct of Mighty Core and ironed the paper in place with a tacking iron (with assistance from Kelly Spruth, CPF, one of our framing team).
 To frame it, she constructed a Nurre Caxton Floater Frame (this one has a finish that resembles concrete).
 Cutting the frame segments to join at right angles in two different planes was challenging, but her deep experience with chopping and joining frames helped her to figure it out.
-Finally, the mounted wallpaper construct was screwed in place with shallow screws that would not pierce the front of the Mighty Core.
+After the frame was built, the mounted wallpaper construct was screwed in place with shallow screws that would not pierce the front of the Mighty Core.
 After adding a pair of heavy duty D-Rings, the frame was ready to go.
 The clients picked it up in a cargo van and installed it themselves.
 The photo shown is the finished product hanging in its new home, taken by our clients.
 Even the kitten approves.
 Our thanks to the Micele's for sharing the photo of the installed frame.
 Very cool!

 Photo credit: Dawn Micele